J-Bernier/chillgamesweek.com/README.md

 This project uses a Makefile for useful commands.
 For Windows users, the easiest way is to install [Chocolatey](https://chocolatey.org/install), then install it with `choco install make`.

+For REST Database calls, [Insomnia](https://insomnia.rest/) has been used.
+You can import the library (Insomnia.Ink) located in the dev-tools folder.

 ## Getting Started

 To launch the docker stack, simply run `make firebase_init`, then `make up`.